 Does this action make you feel taller or smaller?

-Yesterday I wrote about an experience practicing Awareness Through Movement where the distance between the knees was investigated in a particular sitting position.
-It turns out that generally speaking, more distance between the knees – a wider base of support – made it simpler to maintain length in the spine.
+Recently I was practicing Awareness Through Movement where the distance between the knees was investigated in a particular sitting position.
+In that particular situation, it turned out that more distance between the knees (a wider base of support) made it simpler to maintain length in the spine while turning.

-But in my private practice over the years, I have often had clients, usually women, who keep the knees close together, or even touching, at all times when they sit.
+But in my private practice over the years, I have often had clients, usually women, who keep their knees close together – sometimes even touching – at all times when they sit.

-Because I know the importance of this question biomechanically, I will try to create situations that invite them to try something different.
+Because I know the biomechanical importance of this question, I will often create situations that invite them to try something different.